tsgates/arch-wiki-markdown/wiki/Kernels.md

 -ck

-These are patches designed to improve system responsiveness with specific emphasis on the desktop, but suitable to any workload.
+Linux-ck contains patches designed to improve system responsiveness with specific emphasis on the desktop, but suitable to any workload.
 The patches are created and maintained by Con Kolivas, his site is at http://users.on.net/~ckolivas/kernel/.
 Con maintains a full set but also